eshaan7/orderbook-dex-mru/README.md

 # orderbook-dex-mru

+> This project is for submission in ETHGlobal Brussels 2024 hackathon.

 An Orderbook DEX implemented as a Micro-Rollup using [@stackr/sdk](https://www.stackrlabs.xyz/) that uses [Avail](https://www.availproject.org/da) for Data Availability and settles to Ethereum.

-Supports limit bid and ask orders.
+The orderbook supports limit bid and ask orders.

-This system has 3 primary components:
+This system has the following 4 primary components built using 3 different stacks (Stackr, Fleek network, Forta):
-- The orderbook micro-rollup hosted as a node.js service which contains the state machine.
+- The orderbook micro-rollup hosted as a node.js service.
+This includes sequencer, state machine and executor.
 - The orderbook state machine hosted as a public Fleek function.
-Useful for auditability and simulation purposes for third parties.
+Useful for auditability and simulation purposes by external actors.
-- Third party sequencers (aka searchers) which order actions for the rollup.
-Deployed as Fleek functions to showcase external actors.
+- Third party searchers which order transactions for the rollup.
+Deployed as Fleek functions to simulate external actors.
+- A Forta bot that checks that the rollup is actually publishing its data to Avail DA.

 ### Architecture